GDeLuisi/clogger/README.md

 # ctest
-This project aims at creating a test environment framework for C language programs
+This project aims at creating a logger component for C language programs